thomasjk0831/reward-points/README.md

 The heart of this app is in the 'Points' component.
 It contains functions which takes the transaction record data set and filters it to a points total per month per user for the last 3 months.
+The dummy data only contains data for the past 3 months, however, the functions are able to filter it correctly even if there are more than 3 months represented in the data

 function getPoints();
 function calculatePoints();